a5221985/tutorials/Entrepreneurship/freelance_newbie_udemy.md

 ### Section summary ###
 1. A business plan is mandatory for all freelance newbies who want sustained success
+2. A business plan doesn't have to be dozens of pages or use lots of Latin!
+This business plan is your you, and you only
+	1. Defines how we can succeed in the freelance game
+	2. Roadmap for success
+3. It's blueprint that defines how you're going to succeed in the freelance game
+4. It's a document that keeps you focussed on your goals
+5. It's a constant and serious reminder of why you're doing this whole thing
+6. You will find yourself updating your business plan a lot in the beginning - that's usually a good sign
+7. Please don't skip it

 ### Business Plan Example (First Draft) PDF ###
+1. What I do
+	1. Combines:
+		1. CMS
+		2. Niche
+		3. Ideal Client
+		4. Competitive Advantage

+## Your Workspace: Home, Shared